-We believe that the scientific and clinical data from our SER-109 program validate our novel approach of using live biotherapeutics to decolonize pathogens, resulting in reduced rate of infections in medically compromised patients.
+We believe that the scientific and clinical data from our SER-109 program validate our novel approach of using live biotherapeutics to decolonize pathogens and improve epithelial barrier integrity, resulting in reduced rate of infections in medically compromised patients.
 Data from the SER-109 ECOSPOR III and ECOSPOR IV Phase 3 trial published in the New England Journal of Medicine (Feuerstadt et al., 2022) and Journal of the American Medical Association (Sims et al., 2023) suggest that live biotherapeutics have the potential to restructure the gut microbiome and shift the gut metabolic landscape.
 Additional data show that SER-109 rapidly reduced the abundance of bacteria associated with common antibiotic resistance genes, or ARGs, and reduced ARG abundance in the gut (Straub et al., 2023).
 Collectively, we believe these data suggest the potential for live biotherapeutics to prevent the colonization and overgrowth of pathogens that can establish in the gut and ultimately to reduce infections.
-We believe reducing the risk of infection may be replicable in a range of medically compromised patients, protecting them from infections seeded by the gut microbiome and resulting downstream clinical sequelae.
+We believe that reducing pathogen colonization in the GI and improving GI epithelial barrier integrity to reduce the risk of infection may be replicable in a range of medically compromised patients, protecting them from infections and resulting downstream clinical sequelae.
 We believe this approach may also enable us to reduce antimicrobial resistant infections, or AMR, which the World Health Organization declared as a top ten global public health threat facing humanity, and with estimates that yearly deaths may reach 10 million by 2050, putting mortality due to AMR on par with deaths due to cancer.